skycube/cryptocurrencydata/README.md

 from coinmarketcap's API.

 Please note that there limitations in how many request you can do to their API.
-Please find details here https://coinmarketcap.com/api/
+Please find details here: https://coinmarketcap.com/api/

 **THIS IS A LIBRARY, NOT YOUR WISHING SOLUTION TO MAKE YOU RICH ALTHROUGHT IT MAY HELPS YOU TO GET THERE!**
 _if you do become rich, please send me all your wins ;)_